Yes! Our wind tunnel measured over a quarter mile square and 400 feet deep. Testing began in 2007 and concluded in 2015.

 Taking people directly to and from their closest airfields in a car-like modern airplane makes older concepts of “traffic” utterly disappear.
 It can be hard to see this at first because the confining 2-D ribbons of congestion on the ground paint a greatly distorted picture in our minds.
 Pilots escaping the traffic prison marvel at the truth, which is that one can fly all day yet never even see the occasional fellow aviator pointed out on his screen, many miles away.
 It’s a freedom we dare you to think about, for the good of humanity.

 Try this, the next time you’re stuck in traffic wanting your own Synergy: imagine leveling every obstacle, bump, and building for a thousand miles in every direction.
-Now imagine it all paved as smooth as a tennis court, and give yourself permission to drive anywhere you want on it, avoiding anything that looks scary.
+Now imagine it all paved as smooth as a tennis court, devoid of cars, and give yourself permission to drive anywhere you want on it, avoiding anything that even looks scary.
 Now imagine stacking each empty three-million-square-mile-patio you just made, like a parking garage five miles tall.
-Now…put every car and truck in sight on a different level…and think about how quickly they’d make room for each other anyway, when not confined to a 12-foot wide lane.
+Now…put every car and truck on a different level…and think about how quickly they’d make room for each other anyway, when not confined to a 12-foot wide lane.
 That’s the networked smart sky, AFTER companies make 100,000 airplanes a year for a thousand years, thereby finally catching up with auto numbers today.